Meet Kim M.

 Kim M.

-Kim and her four autism mom friends have started HomeLife21, a 501(c)3, to provide residential living spaces for people on the spectrum.
+Now she and four fellow mom friends with children with autism have started HomeLife21, a 501(c)3, to provide residential living spaces for people on the spectrum.

 By the age of 6, Kim says, “his father and I knew that although he’d made so many gains - using a communication device to convey his needs, learning to read and type short sentences, having a desire to enjoy and be part of the world - it was apparent he would never navigate our world on his own.
 Despite all his progress, he would need 24/7 supervision until the day he died.”